GryphonR/google-forms-gekko-plugin/README.md

 * Paste into the prefill field in your cli config.
 * Add a tag for your bot in the 'tag' field.

-When the first trade comes in google will need your permission to contact an outside service (cryptocompare).
-This is to get the FIAT price at the time of the trade.
-If this makes the first response in the form fail to generate a new tab, go to tools>script editor, at the top, select function onFormSubmit, and press the play button.
-This will prompt it to ask for permission.

 Note that it will take a couple of sells before all the sparkline graphs start working properly - until then they'll all read #NA.
+If  the first recorded action is a sell you will need to work out the profit for that yourself and add it to the spreadsheet.
 ___
 If you want to leave a tip, go give it to askmike and support gekko!
 If you've already done that and still want to leave a tip, thanks!